Skip to main content

 Clean up stale files

-After the upgrade, some stale files, including pxctl, may remain on the nodes.
+After the migration, some stale files, including pxctl, may remain on the nodes.
 Clean them up using the following command:

 rm -rf /opt/pwx